Incodi/ginormous-forehead/README.md

 Click here: [to view the website](https://incodi.github.io/ginormous-forehead/)

+This project is based off of Endless Horse.
+I customized it to match the forehead joke while adding cases that make text or ASCII art appear while scrolling.

 ## Here's some background:

 I watch a lot of Youtube, and I have grown up with it.